 During the spring, Tamar Valley hedgebanks and woodlands explode into a riot of colour, as daffodils bloom, making a striking impact on the landscape.
 These are very special daffodils, representing the strong heritage and cultural legacy of the market gardening industry, one of the key factors determining the Tamar Valley’s sense of place and the heritage of communities within this nationally protected landscape.

-The Heralds of Spring project aims to:
+The key aims of the Heralds of Spring project are to:

 - Celebrate the importance of our historic daffodil collection